 If you have an old iPhone hanging around thanks to a new upgrade, you might be sitting on a pile of cash.
 Before you decide to list your old phone, make sure you read our comprehensive guide to selling your phone for the most money possible — and avoid common scams.

-Quick Look: Best Place to Sell Your iPhone Right Now
+Best Places to Sell Your iPhone Right Now:

 What to Consider Before You Sell Your iPhone

-You don’t need to have the latest edition of the iPhone to find a buyer.
+You don’t need to have the latest edition to sell your iPhone.
 However, you will need to have realistic expectations about how much you can get for an older or used phone.
 Some things to consider before you sell your iPhone include:

-What to Look for in an iPhone Marketplace
+What to Look Out for When Selling Your iPhone on a Marketplace

 Not every iPhone marketplace will give you the exact same retail experience — and some sites are definitely better than others.
 A few things you should look for when deciding where to list your iPhone include:

 You’ll only want to consider selling your iPhone on reputable and well-known trade-in and sales sites.
 Because iPhones are high-value items that can quickly and easily be resold on almost any market around the world, they’re prime targets for scam sites and thieves, so make sure to do your due diligence before you list.